Visualize a moment of self-care.

 Help others by helping yourself first

-It’s easy to understand the need for self-care, but it’s a fact that those who look after others tend to overlook themselves in the process—like HR professionals.
+It’s easy to understand the need for self-care, but it’s a fact that those who look after others—such as HR professionals—tend to overlook themselves in the process.

 To be at your best, you need to make sure you’re taking care of yourself too.
-Which is why we created a Self-Care Guide for HR Professionals to help you create your own personal self-care plan.
+We created a Self-Care Guide for HR Professionals to help you create your own personal self-care plan.

 Basically, what we’re trying to say is…

 Self-care is incredibly important.
-But it can be hard to know where to start when encouraging it to your employees, as it’s such a personal thing.
+But it can be hard to know where to start when you want to encourage your employees to engage in it, as it’s such a personal thing.

 Sign up for our demo and see for yourself why Calm is the mental wellness tool of choice for HR professionals.